Nativity Plays and Cribs

 St. Francis told the part of each character in the story himself using wooden figures in the play.
 After a couple of years, the play had become so popular that real people played the parts of the characters in the story.
 Songs were sung by the people taking part and they became what we call Christmas carols today!

-Cribs also have a long tradition and importance in Malta.
+Cribs also have a long tradition and importance in Malta, where they are called 'Presepju'.
 There's a special society that keep the tradition alive.
 Find out more about Nativity cribs in Malta.